santigarcor/laratrust/docs/usage/concepts.rst

    $user = User::find(1);
    $theObject = new SomeOwnedObject;
-   $user->owns($theObject);            // This will return true or false depending of what the ownerKey method returns
+   $user->owns($theObject);            // This will return true or false depending on what the ownerKey method returns

 .. _teams-concepts: